rust-stuco/lectures/week5/slides.md

 * Parsing strings in Rust is tricky, so you will only need to do _half_ of this homework to receive _full credit_
     * The second half is all extra credit!
 * Even though this week focused on Errors and Traits, this homework will heavily test your familiarity with the [`String` API](https://doc.rust-lang.org/std/string/struct.String.html)
-* Please do not hesistate to reach out for help!
+* Please do not hesitate to reach out for help!

 ---